 Offering deals such as “free delivery on orders over £40” will encourage buyers to purchase more in a single transaction in order to be accepted for free delivery.

 The example below shows fashion retail company River Island doing just this:

-Another tip would be to provide gift wrapping as an option, as this can help to enhance the customer’s experience and ultimately boost sales.
+Another tip to increasing sales this Christmas would be to provide gift wrapping as an option, as this can help to enhance the customer’s experience and ultimately boost sales.
 It also might be helpful to your buyers if you offer a personalized message for customers to add to their order (for an extra charge or for free).

 Giving your loyal customers great customer service will prompt word of mouth in a positive light, so its best to take advantage of what impact a good reputation has on your business.
 Being consistent with customer service will allow you to maintain a good reputation, so when it comes to the busy periods, customers (old and new) feel that they can rely on your business for a pleasant transaction experience.
 They will also feel happy to come back to your store throughout the year, which will increase sales in your business.

 10. Customize your website to fit the holidays

 Tailoring your website to the holidays will create a sense of understanding of your customers needs at that time of year, and what your customers are shopping for.

 For example, take a look at Amazon, which has specifically created Christmas stores, so customers can find everything they need in one place.

 It also separates the customers who do not wish to shop for the holidays, or perhaps would prefer to shop for more specific presents.
 Filtering searches and grouping products together (for example products for her under £20) makes searching for products much easier, creating a more positive customer experience.

 While these tips will help you sell more over the Christmas period, ultimately you need to make sure that your company can handle increases in order volume, especially when optimizing your marketing campaigns over the peak selling season.